Sheikh Ibrahim Sheikh Yusuf Sheikh Madar

-Sheikh Ibrahim Sheikh Yusuf Sheikh Madar (Sheekh Ibraahim Sheekh Yuusuf Sheekh Madar) (born in 1925, died on 23 July 2004) was a Somali religious and political leader who played a key role in the early political organization of Somaliland.
+Sheikh Ibrahim Sheikh Yusuf Sheikh Madar (Sheekh Ibraahim Sheekh Yuusuf Sheekh Madar; 1925 – 23 July 2004) was a Somali religious and political leader who played a key role in the early political organization of Somaliland.

 He was the son of Sheikh Yusuf Sheikh Madar and the grandson of the 19th-century religious leader Sheikh Madar.
 He belonged to the Sa'ad Musa sub-division of the Habr Awal Isaaq clan.
 In Somali naming tradition, Sheikh is an honorific title, not a surname; Ibrahim is his given name, Yusuf his father’s name, and Madar his grandfather’s name, showing that all three generations held the title Sheikh.

 Early leadership

 Amid the turmoil and fighting of late 1988, he was again chosen as chair of the national council of elders (Guurti), which played a mediating role among the communities of northwestern Somalia during the final stages of the civil war.

 During the 1992 conflict between the Habar Yoonis and Isa Musa clans, Sheikh Ibrahim Sheikh Yusuf Sheikh Madar chaired a 31-member reconciliation committee formed after talks in Djibouti to end the fighting and stabilize Hargeisa and Berbera.
 Despite repeated mediation visits by the Guurti under his leadership, the fighting continued through most of 1992, illustrating both the limits and the emerging authority of Somaliland’s elder-based peace process.